 Ask me to host a summer BBQ and 9 times out of ten I'll be grilling up a platter of nice and juicy chicken.

-Chicken is so simple to make, most meat-eaters like it, and -- thanks to recipes like this one -- easy to impart great flavor into!
+In particular, I often tend to go for grilled boneless chicken thighs.
+Chicken thighs are so simple to make, they're flavorful and juicy, most meat-eaters like it, and -- thanks to recipes like this one -- they are super easy to step-up with a delicious marinade.

 Whether the chicken marinates while you're at work, sleeping, swimming at the pool, or working in the garden, all the rest that's required of you is 15 minutes at the grill.

-Doctor up your marinade with a few recommended mix-ins if you wish, but the chicken is taste-tester approved without.
-Use this simple marinade on chicken breasts if you please, too!
+Doctor up your balsamic marinade for chicken with a few recommended mix-ins if you wish, but the chicken is taste-tester approved without.
+Use this marinade on chicken breasts if you please, too!

 Long gone are the days of dry and lifeless chicken!
-Treat your crew to a batch of this succulent chicken at your next barbecue!
+Treat your crew to a batch of this succulent balsamic grilled chicken at your next summer get together.

 - Boneless skinless chicken thighs - I order mine through Rastelli's!